Wednesday, 1st April 2026 15:20

 keyboard_arrow_down

-Players can accumulate points across the three separate leader boards according to the event buy-in, rewarding the grinders and giving them a great shot at winning more tournament buy-ins to PokerStars events.
+Players can accumulate points across the three leader boards according to the event buy-in, rewarding the grinders and giving them a great shot at winning more tournament buy-ins to PokerStars events.

 What can I win in the Live League?